tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 3. The `predicate` is called and returns `true`, so the first expression in the ternary is evaluated.
 4. `mapper(identity)` returns a reducing function, then called with `[]` and `1`.
     1. The reducing function's `transform` function — `identity` — is called, returning the same input it was given.
-    2. The input is `cons`-ed onto the `result` and returned.
+    2. The input is `concat`-ed onto the `result` and returned.
 5. The new result — now `[1]` — is returned, and so the `reduce` cycle continues.

 > I'd recommend running this code and looking for yourself!

 What has this gained us?
-Well, now we can see that a reducing function can make use of another reducing function – it doesn't have to be cons!
+Well, now we can see that a reducing function can make use of another reducing function – it doesn't have to be `concat`!

 In fact, if we altered `filterer` to use `mapper(inc)`, we'd get: